co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 #### Workspaces

-**Super + h/l** will move me between relative workspaces:
+**Super + h/l** will move me between relative workspaces.

-**Alt + Shift + h/l** will move the current window between relative workspaces:
+**Alt + Shift + h/l** will move the current window between relative workspaces.

 #### Manipulating Windows

-**Super + c** will center the current window, helps with bringing windows quickly into a focused position:
+**Super + c** will center the current window, helps with bringing windows quickly into a focused position.

-**Super + j/k** will toggle a window as maximized, both keys do either action so as to reduce any margin of error:
+**Super + j/k** will toggle a window as maximized, both keys do either action so as to reduce any margin of error.

 #### Manual Window Resizing

 **Alt + h/j/k/l** will resize a window, one set resizes outwards, and the other resizes inwards.
 My resizing gets is extremely fast as well, because I have `xset r rate 250 50` set in my Borg configuration, which applies considerable acceleration to any repeated actions.

-**Ctrl + Shift + h/j/k/l** will snap a window to any of the 4 cardinal directions, this helps with laying out multiple windows side by side or top to bottom
+**Ctrl + Shift + h/j/k/l** will snap a window to any of the 4 cardinal directions, this helps with laying out multiple windows side by side or top to bottom.

 ## Other Useful Keybinds